 There will almost certainly be employees in your environment who have worked with systems where their previous employer has spent 10 million or more implementing an ERP.
 A very basic Oracle or SAP implementation will run several million dollars at least.
 Dynamics Business Central manufacturing is the best mid-market ERP system in the cloud today, and it will not cost a million dollars to implement (certainly not how Sabre implements it).
-At the same time, it can't do what a million dollar ERP can do.
+At the same time, it can't do what a million-dollar ERP can do.
 Make sure your staff understand the strengths and weaknesses of Microsoft Dynamics manufacturing and are realistic about what it will do for you.

 Do not have unrealistic expectations of staff

 Remember that your team members wear multiple hats and have a lot to do.
-Trust the consultants expertise and recommendations to create an achievable phase 1 expectation.
-Instead of a 2 year project to implement all features in the first go, pursue a 6 month project to get early adoption and then roll out features every few months until you have the full implementation after 2 years.
+Trust the consultant's expertise and recommendations to create an achievable phase 1 expectation.
+Instead of a 2-year project to implement all features in the first go, pursue a 6-month project to get early adoption and then roll out features every few months until you have the full implementation after 2 years.
 You are better off getting 80% of the benefits of Microsoft Dynamics manufacturing in six months with little or no customization and increasing to 100% of the benefit after 2 years - than getting 0% of the benefit for 2 years and then 100%.
 The latter approach is cheaper too.
 For those who have heard of Agile project and development, this is that concept applied to ERP.

 People | Processes | Technology

 When your new managers join the business, they may immediately start pushing for a new ERP.
-Usually the new team members are shocked at how bad the existing ERP system (or lack of one) is.
+Usually, the new team members are shocked at how bad the existing ERP system (or lack of one) is.
 They know that the processes they want to change need the technology of Microsoft Dynamics manufacturing ERP to make it work.

-The fact is sometimes the existing staff that have been there since it was a Family Culture have no idea how to implement ERP.
+The fact is sometimes the existing staff that has been there since it was a Family Culture have no idea how to implement ERP.
 They certainly don't have experience using ERP and they don’t understand the ramifications of the integrated nature of the system.

-Talk to your Microsoft Dynamics manufacturing ERP consultants and get their feel for your staff skill.
+Talk to your Microsoft Dynamics manufacturing ERP consultants and get their feel for your staff's skill.
 Don't take it for granted that all your staff can handle all your plans.
-There has to be a balance between People, Processes and Technology.
+There has to be a balance between People, Processes, and Technology.
 If the people are the weak link, you can design a process and use the technology to a level that still generates great benefits while not setting the team up for failure.

 Need some help?